Integral models of Shimura varieties with parahoric level structure, II: Local models and embeddings

 Here $\Gg_i$ with generic fiber $\mathrm{Res}_{K_i/F}H_i$ is determined by $\Gg\cong\prod_{i=1}^r\Gg_i$, $\{\mu_i\}$ is the $\mathrm{Res}_{K_i/F}H_i$-factor of the $G$-conjugacy class $\{\mu\}$, and $E_i$ (resp. $E$) is the field of definition of $\{\mu_i\}$ (resp. $\{\mu\}$).
 The following theorem follows immediately from \cite[Thm.
 4.2.7]{Levin}.

 \begin{thm} Suppose $G$ is quasi-tame and that $p$ does not divide the order of $\pi_1(G^{\der})$.
 Then the scheme $\rM_{\Gg, \mu} $, defined as above, is normal with reduced special fiber.
-Moreover each geometric irreducible component of $\rM_{\Gg, \mu }\otimes_{\calO_E} k$ is normal and Cohen--Macaulay. \end{thm} \end{para}
+Moreover each geometric irreducible component of $\rM_{\Gg, \mu }\otimes_{\calO_E} k$ is normal and Cohen--Macaulay.\footnote{In fact, $\rM_{\Gg, \mu }$ is Cohen-Macaulay, see \cite[Thm.
+2.1]{HR22}.} \end{thm} \end{para}

 \begin{para}

 We now extend this construction of local models to a more general situation.

 \begin{prop} Suppose $p>2$ and $(G,\mu)$ is of abelian type.
 Assume that $\{\mu^\ad\}$ is non-trivial in every $F$-simple factor of $G^\ad$.
 Then we can find $(G',\mu')$ of Hodge type with an isomorphism $(G'^{\ad},\mu'^{\ad})\simeq (G^\ad,\mu^\ad)$ satisfying the following properties: